goldmanm/butanol_paper_data/readme.md

 # Code

-Various methods exist within the code repository.
+Various files exist within the code repository.
 They are described below:

 * **create_mechanism.sh**-a bash script for generating the thermo and kinetics from quantum files uing RMG
 * **make_network_input_files.py**-a helper method for `compare_mechanism.sh` which generated Arkane input files